SteelSocket/texc/README.md

 Now if we type 'hello' it will be replaced by 'world'

 ## Removing a Text Expansion
-To remove a existing text-expansion do,
+To remove a existing text expansion do,
 ```
-texc remove {text}
+texc remove {match}
 ```

-For example if we want to remove the 'hello' text-expansion we do,
+For example if we want to remove the 'hello' text expansion we do,
 ```
 texc remove hello
 ```